-Even though an all-nets route is automatically added, no traffic can flow without the addition of an IP rule which explicitly allows traffic to flow.
+Even though an all-nets route is automatically added, no traffic can flow without the addition of an IP Policy which explicitly allows traffic to flow.
 Let us assume we want to allow web browsing from the protected network G1_net which is connected to the interface G1.
-A simple rule to do this would have the rule's Action property set to the value Allow.

-The following command will add an IP rule called lan_to_wan to allow the traffic through to the public Internet:
+The following command will add an IP policy called lan_to_wan to allow HTTP and HTTPS traffic through to the public Internet:

 '''

-Device:/> add IPRule Action=Allow
+Device:/> add IPPolicy Name=lan_to_wan

 SourceInterface=G1

 SourceNetwork=InterfaceAddresses/G1_net

 DestinationInterface=G2

 DestinationNetwork=all-nets

-Service=http
+Service=http-all

-Name=lan_to_wan
+Action=Allow

 '''